c-bec-k/genesys-rpg-website/Backups/forum-FAQ.md

 Also, if you want to do this, I would recommend making sure that all of your species-specific options feel balanced with each other.
 This doesn't just mean that each gets the same number of choices (although that is very important), but also that all of the choices feel equally interesting.
 They don't have to all do the same thing, but they should all get players excited to try them.
 For that, you're probably going to have to rely on playtesting with your group!

-**Question:** Hi again guys, I was looking through the list of suggested talents in the RoT supplement and noticed Toughened missed the list, I assume its a mistake but I thought I had better ask anyway.

-**Answer:** Hi Richard!
-Yes, Toughened was missing; in general, any of the "use in any setting" talents from Genesys should be ok to use in Terrinoth.
+**Question:** Hello, regarding the Tier 3 "Dual Strike" talent in Realms of Terrinoth, I was hoping for clarification.
+Do the weapons wielded need to be Melee weapons?
+Or can they be any two weapons, as long as you are attacking while in an engagement?

+**Answer:** Both weapons must be used as part of a melee attack, as described in the sidebar on page 103 of the Genesys Core Rulebook (an attack made in close combat with an opponent, and with a weapon designed for use in close combat).
+Generally, this means a weapon that uses Brawl or Melee (Light), but it's not restricted to a particular skill, since GMs may introduce additional combat skills to their game.

+**Question:**  I was wondering about the Finesse and Precision talents from Realms of Terrinoth.
+Does Finesse allow you to use Agility in place of Brawn for damage purposes?
+Does Precision allow you to use Cunning in place of Brawn for damage purposes?

+**Answer:** You still would use Brawn for the damage.
+You strike in an agile or precise way, but how hard you hit is still up to your brawniness.

+**Question:** The Master Tier 5 talent says: Once per round, your character may suffer 2 strain to use this talent to reduce the difficulty of the next check they make using that skill by two, to a minimum of Easy.

+If upgraded dice are used to determine the difficulty, how is the difficulty reduced by two?
+Are upgraded dice downgraded which counts as one reduction itself?

+**Answer:** Reducing the difficulty of the check is not the same as "removing dice" (even though the effect is similar).
+So you actually reduce the difficulty of the check before you upgrade or downgrade the check, so upgraded dice shouldn't matter.

+**Question:** The Tier 2 talent Heightened Awareness (p76) it states that allies in short range of the character who possess this talent gain [B] and if engaged they get [B][B].
+How does the character with the talent benefit from that talent?
+I’m looking for what mechanical effects.
+[B]?
+[B][B]?

+**Answer:** Only allies benefit from this talent; the character does not.

 ## Terrinoth

+**Question:** I was looking through the list of suggested talents in the RoT supplement and noticed Toughened missed the list, I assume its a mistake but I thought I had better ask anyway.

+**Answer:** Yes, Toughened was missing; in general, any of the "use in any setting" talents from Genesys should be ok to use in Terrinoth.

+**Question:** Should the Dungeneer talent allow you to cancel Threat symbols and not Advantage symbols?

+**Answer:** Yes, it should be threat.

 **Question:** Hi guys, I was wondering how you pronounce Ynfernael?